 If the room is suspended and never reconvenes, the Company may be required to pay out certain guaranteed compensation on a “pay or play” basis.
-This depends on the language of a writer’s individual contract.
-If you have a question regarding what compensation you might be due and when it is owed, the Guild will look at your contract and let you know.
+This depends on the specific language of a writer’s individual contract.
+If you have a question regarding what compensation you might be due and when it is owed, contact us.
+Guild lawyers can review your contract and let you know.
 Please forward your questions and contracts to the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at email@example.com.

 Can my employer invoke “force majeure” and refuse to pay out the rest of my contract?

-The legal doctrine of “force majeure” is commonly included in all types of contracts.
+“Force majeure” is a common legal doctrine in all types of contracts.
 Essentially, the provision allows a party to avoid a contractual obligation because of an unforeseen event that makes performance impossible.
-It is possible that COVID-19, and the extreme measures being taken to address it, may qualify under many contracts as a force majeure event.
-Ultimately, it comes down to the definition of force majeure in a writer’s individual contract, which sometimes appears in the standard terms and conditions.
+COVID-19, and the extreme measures taken to address it, could qualify under many contracts as a force majeure event.
+Ultimately, it comes down to the definition of force majeure in a writer’s individual contract; this sometimes appears in the standard terms and conditions.
 Of course, in this particular health crisis, a lot of writing can continue and there may not be a basis on which to invoke force majeure at all.

 The MBA does not have a definition of force majeure; it does, however, contain certain protections regarding the length of time a suspension can continue.
 Article 26 of the MBA provides that if any suspension continues for five weeks or more, the writer has the right to terminate his employment.

 If a Company is invoking force majeure to avoid payment obligations in your writing services agreement, please contact the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at firstname.lastname@example.org.

-Our show has been put on hiatus and we are not being told when we will come back.
+Our show has been placed on hiatus and we are not being told when we will come back.
 How long can the company hold me in this position?

-If the Company invokes a force majeure provision in your contract, the MBA limits the number of weeks the Company can hold you without pay to five weeks.
+If the Company invokes a force majeure provision in your contract and suspends your employment, the MBA limits the period they can hold you without pay to five weeks.
 After that period, you can terminate your employment by giving written notice.
 In addition, the MBA provision regarding options and exclusivity (MBA Article 67) will apply to some writers.
 Because the facts of each case are unique, please forward your questions to the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at firstname.lastname@example.org so the Guild can investigate.

-Our writing room has closed and I was paid my weekly compensation, but not my producer fees.
-My contract says that I receive my overscale episodic quote for “episodes produced.”
+Our writing room has closed and I received my weekly compensation, but not my producer fees.
+My contract says that I receive my overscale episodic quote for “episodes produced”.
 Am I entitled to my overscale compensation?

 I’m unable to work due to medical quarantine or illness related to COVID-19.
-What benefits might I be entitled to?
+What benefits might I qualify for?

 State disability insurance pays short-term disability benefits to eligible individuals certified by a medical provider.
 If you have a full or partial loss of wages due to a non-work-related illness or injury, please file on the New York State Workers Compensation Board website.

-If you are outside New York, contact the Guild and we will help you investigate the benefits available in your state.
+If you are outside New York, contact the Guild.
+We will help you investigate the benefits available in your state.

 I’m unable to work because I am caring for an ill or quarantined family member with COVID-19.
-What benefits might I be entitled to?
+What benefits do I qualify for?

-You may be entitled to up paid time off if you have a full or partial loss of wages because you need time off work to care for a seriously ill family member.
+You may have an entitlement to use paid time off if you have a full or partial loss of wages because you need time off work to care for a seriously ill family member.
 To see if you qualify, access additional information on the New York State Paid Family Leave website.

 I’m sick or my family member is sick (or quarantined).
-Am I entitled to sick pay?
+Do I qualify for sick pay?

 The MBA does not provide for sick pay.
-Some writers may be covered by sick leave plans adopted by their employers.
-Such sick leave policies may be contained in your employment agreement or in a company’s personnel policy.
+Some writers might have sick leave plan coverage from their employers.
+You might find such sick leave policies in your employment agreement, or else in a company’s personnel policy.

 Some states and cities have enacted paid sick leave benefits.
-In New York, you are entitled to use Paid Sick Days if you are missing work because of illness.
+In New York, you have an entitlement to Paid Sick Days if you are missing work because of illness.
 To see if you qualify, access additional information on the New York State Paid Family Leave website.

-If you need to miss work for more than a week, you may also be eligible for Disability Benefits to replace some of the income you lose while you are not working.
+If you need to miss work for more than a week, you may also be eligible for Disability Benefits.
+These benefits can replace some of the income you lose while you are not working.
 To see if you qualify, access additional information on the New York State Workers Compensation Board website.

-I’ve lost my job because of COVID-19 and I want to know if I’m entitled to unemployment insurance.
-I’ve heard that writers are independent contractors, not employees, so we can’t qualify.
+I lost my job because of COVID-19, and I want to know if I can receive unemployment insurance.
+I’ve heard that writers are independent contractors, not employees, and we can’t qualify.